Transfer news: Van der Sar says Manchester United and Barcelona target De Ligt will move to England or Spain | Goal.com

-Van der Sar says Manchester United and Barcelona target De Ligt will move to England or Spain
+Van der Sar says Man Utd and Barcelona target De Ligt will move to England or Spain

 Ajax captain Matthijs de Ligt will move to the Premier League or La Liga, according to director Edwin van der Sar.